ericakonadu/Credit_card_fraud_detection/README.md

 ## Credit Card Fraud Detection 💳
 In this project, I'm working on a model to predict credit card fraud.
-This project is still in its development form 🏗️ ..
+This project is still in its development stage 🏗️ ..